Grilled Cheese with Spicy Pickles, Pepper Jack & Garlic Aioli

 For now, I offer you this incredibly delicious pickle grilled cheese.
 Enjoy!

-In a small bowl, combine the mayo and the minced garlic.
-Spread the bread with the “garlic aioli.”
+- In a small bowl, combine the mayo and the minced garlic.
+Spread the bread with this "garlic aioli."
 Layer the cheese on the mayo, then top with the pickle planks.
 Layer on the second piece of bread.

 This post is part of Food Network’s Sensational Sides collaboration.
 Today’s theme is CHEESY!
 Be sure to check out the other bloggers’ posts below: